2called-chaos/gtav-online-ahk/README.md

 **NOTE:** Start the pssuspend.exe AND pskill.exe once by double clicking on it and accept the license agreement or it will silently fail.

-## Updates

-Since v1.2.0 the script includes a simple auto updater.
-By default it will check for a new version on GitHub every time you launch the script.
-If a new (or actually different) version is found it will prompt you to proceed or cancel.
-See the readme section about using config.ahk if you plan on changing settings as the update will replace the main script file!

-You can disable the automatic check and/or bind a manual check to a hotkey in the configuration (`DoCheckForUpdates` and `CheckForUpdatesKey`).
-Note that the update check hotkey still only works when GTA is active.

-## Will I get banned?

-I'm not aware of any bans issued by Rockstar following the usage of AHK-scripts.
-I personally use AHK-scripts within GTA:O since 2014 and did not get banned.
-This is also not the only AHK-script available, I'm sure many are using them.
-At the end it's your call but I'm 99% certain that it wont get you banned.

 ## Usage

-* On Windows 10 you have to start the AHK script as administrator (right click -> Run as administator)
+* On Windows 10 you might have to start the AHK script as administrator (right click -> Run as administator)
 * You should run the game in window(ed fullscreen) or some functions will alt-tab you and will not work properly
 * You will have to toggle VIP/CEO/MC mode manually since the interaction menu will be changed and most functions need to be aware of that.
 * Doesn't work well inside apartments, maybe in CEO mode while not being one (menu changes)